While Medicare Part D coverage has changed, XPHOZAH is available. Learn more

 XPHOZAH is minimally absorbed and works via local inhibition of the sodium/hydrogen exchanger 3 (NHE3) in the GI tract to specifically block paracellular phosphate absorption.1

-Blocking mechanism and duration of action enable dose of one 30 mg pill BID.1
+Blocking mechanism and duration of action enable XPHOZAH to be dosed as one 30 mg pill BID.1

 *Based on in vitro models and the relevance to humans is not known.4